death-stroke-879/Dino-game-automated/README.md

 # Dino-game-automated
 This is a program where it automates the chrome dinosaur.
+Just run the program and then start chrome dino game.
 # Python libs required:
 pyautogui<br/>
 pillow<br/>